juliencarponcy/AP_histology/README.md

 This process is based on the work of several projects to rapidly pre-process, automatically align, and manually correct (paint over) atlases.
 It then allows information extraction and various image export options.
 Note that it currently only support coronal sections.

-This is the documentation specific to AtlasPainter, a GUI build on top SHARP-Track by Philip Shamash (https://github.com/cortex-lab/allenCCF, https://www.biorxiv.org/content/10.1101/447995v1) et the original AP extension from Andy Peters (https://github.com/petersaj/AP_histology).
+This is the documentation specific to AtlasPainter, a GUI build on top SHARP-Track by Philip Shamash (https://github.com/cortex-lab/allenCCF, https://www.biorxiv.org/content/10.1101/447995v1) and the original AP extension from Andy Peters (https://github.com/petersaj/AP_histology).

 ## Requirements

-Download/Clone the SHARP-Track repository (https://github.com/cortex-lab/allenCCF).
+Download/Clone the **SHARP-Track repository** (https://github.com/cortex-lab/allenCCF).

-Add the full path (with subfolders) by clicking in matlab on the Set Path button of the Home menu (don't forget to click on "Add with subfolders")
+Add the full path (with subfolders) by clicking in MATALB on the **Set Path** button of the Home menu (don't forget to click on "Add with subfolders")

-Download and save locally on your computer (network-based repository could delay significantly each loading of the atlas) the Allen Mouse Brain Atlas (2015) with region annotations (2017).
+Download and save locally on your computer (network-based repository could delay significantly each loading of the atlas) **the Allen Mouse Brain Atlas (2015) with region annotations (2017)**.
 Available from: http://download.alleninstitute.org/informatics-archive/current-release/mouse_ccf/annotation/

-Download/Clone this repository (https://github.com/juliencarponcy/AP_histology), which is just a fork of the original AP_histology folder (https://github.com/petersaj/AP_histology) with the added Graphical User Interface (GUI) and documentation.
+Download/Clone this repository (https://github.com/juliencarponcy/AP_histology), which is just a fork of the original `AP_histology` folder (https://github.com/petersaj/AP_histology) with the added Graphical User Interface (GUI) and documentation.

-You then have to set your matlab working directory to this repository, click on the AtlasPainter.mlapp file in matlab to open MATLAB's AppDesigner, and then click the Run button to open the GUI.
+You then have to set your MATLAB working directory to this repository, click on the `AtlasPainter.mlapp` file in MATLAB to open MATLAB's AppDesigner, and then click the **Run** button to open the GUI.

 The following section describes the steps necessary in order to obtain the exported images to the right format, it completes the documentation of the two underlying projects.
 The more relevant instructions are in https://github.com/petersaj/AP_histology#readme but you can also check out https://github.com/cortex-lab/allenCCF/wiki for the original project wiki.